-- (a) A flight simulator, which provides an accurate representation of the flight deck of a particular aircraft type to the extent that the mechanical, electrical, electronic, etc. aircraft systems control functions, the normal environment of flight crew members, and the performance and flight characteristics of that type of aircraft are realistically simulated: - (b) A flight procedures trainer, which provides a realistic flight deck environment, and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aircraft systems, and the performance and flight characteristics of aircraft of a particular class; - (c) A basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the flight deck environment of an aircraft in flight in instrument flight conditions - 8) Flight test.
+- aircraft systems control functions, the normal environment of flight crew members, and the performance and flight characteristics of that type of aircraft are realistically simulated; - (b) A flight procedures trainer, which provides a realistic flight deck environment, and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aircraft systems, and the performance and flight characteristics of aircraft of a particular class; - (c) A basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the flight deck environment of an aircraft in flight in instrument flight conditions - 8) Flight test.
 For the purpose of this advisory circular, a portion of a skill test that includes Tasks that are normally accomplished while operating the aircraft. - 9) Helicopter.
 A heavier-than-air aircraft supported in flight chiefly by the reactions of the air on one or more power-driven rotors on substantially vertical axes. - 10) Plan of Action.
 In item-by-item checklist for accomplishing each Task specified in the skill test standards in a practical and logical manner. - 11) Practical Test.
 For the purpose of this advisory circular, a portion of the skill test that includes Tasks accomplished before the flight portion. - 12) Rating.
 An authorisation entered on or associated with a licence and forming part thereof, stating special conditions, privileges or limitations pertaining to such licence. - 13) Scenario.
 A plan for sequencing of manuevers, procedures and communications in a flight lesson or proficiency check to simulate realistic flight operations and consequences. - 14) Threat management.
 The process of detecting and responding to threats with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired aircraft states - 15) Threat.
-Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety. - B. The following acronyms are used in this advisory circular- - 1) AC Advisory Circular - 2) VAR Viet Nam Aviation Regulations - 3) CPL Commercial Pilot Licenset - 4) FSSD Flight Safety Standards Department - 5) PEL Personnel Licensing
+Events or errors that occur beyond the influence of the flight crew, increase operational complexity and must be managed to maintain the margin of safety. - B. The following acronyms are used in this advisory circular- - 1) AC Advisory Circular - VAR Vietnam Aviation Regulations - 3) CPL Commercial Pilot License - 4) FSSD Flight Safety Standards Department - 5) PEL Personnel Licensing